wcarc-on/wcarc-site/minutes/minutes202602.md

 ### New Business

 - Lawrence (VA3IQ) will issue a survey on our WCARC groups.io.
-The survey will ask the members on using Microsoft Teams instead of Zoom for our monthly meetings.
+The survey will ask the members about using Microsoft Teams instead of Zoom for our monthly meetings.
 The Zoom licensing cost is of more than $200, whereas using Teams is free.
-In no case will a transition occur before we fully test the Team solution.
+In no case will a transition occur before we fully test the Teams solution.

 ### Show and tell / Round Table

 - René (VE2UG) showed a 150W DF9IC 20dB gain 1296MHz amplifier to pair with his new transverter.
 - René (VE2UG) showed a Radio-Berry, an SDR HF transceiver based on the Raspberry Pi 4.
 It is sold on Ali-Express for $118.
-- Ted VE3EDE detailed a small SPDT absorptive switch to interrupt the output of the adf4351 on 1296 MHz for CW sending purpose.
+- Ted VE3EDE detailed a small SPDT absorptive switch to interrupt the output of the ADF4351 on 1296 MHz for CW sending purpose.
 - Bert showed a Williams 200 ps pulse generator he put together.
 It is used to check oscilloscope bandwidth.

 ### Ask the Club